tudor-bodea/GCDProject/CODEBOOK.md

 #### 4. Output Data Dictionary
 This section lists and documents the content of the `tidy` data frame (180 rows & 88 columns).
 Since the original features were normalized between -1 and 1, all average variables in the `tidy` data frame are unit-less.
-To facilitate the review of the submission, the following pattern is used when documenting the variables in the tidy data set:
+To facilitate the review of the submission, the following pattern is used when documenting the variables in the tidy data set: <<(Original Feature Name) **Tidy Variable Name** - Description>>.

-(Original Feature Name) **Tidy Variable Name** - Description.
+The 88 variables in the `tidy` data frame follow next:

 (subject) **Subject** - Study subject.
 Numeric categorical variable with levels 1 thorough 30.